kbrsh/slash/README.md

 ### Implementation

 Slash is implemented in 64 bit assembly, optimized for speed.
 It doesn't compile, as the carry-less multiplication isn't implemented by the target architecture yet.
+Slash is a constant work in progress and is subject to change.
 The actual hashing process goes like:

 1. The result is initialized at `1`
 2. For each byte (8 bits):